SeanSteinle/cs690-final-project/report.md

 ## Technical Approach

+We began our review by examining and attempting to implement 9 different 3D object detection models, before narrowing our focus to PointRCNN, SECOND, and PointPillar.
+We trained these models on two machines.
+Both machines utilized a 3080 RTX GPU, one using Linux and the other using Windows.
+PointRCNN took about 4 hours to train, SECOND took about 3 hours, and PointPillar took at 7 hours.

 We compare the three models across a number of dimensions.
 First, we consider the models' performance across easy, moderate, and hard samples.
 The harder samples tend to be lower visibility, with challenges like weather, occlusion, further distance, and so on.
 Second, we consider the models' performance across different levels of specificity.
 The levels of specificity are as follows, in order of increasing difficulty to maximize:

 1. *2D BBox AP* - 2D bounding‐box AP in image space.